honeycombio/intro-to-o11y-java/README.md

 ### See the Results

 Go to [Honeycomb](https://ui.honeycomb.io).
 To choose a dataset, use the OTEL_SERVICE_NAME you configured.
-(The default is 'sequence of numbers').
+(The default is 'sequence-of-numbers').

 Do you see data in the graphs?
 Success!